 should be considered in the development of those plans?

 As previously answered under question 6, States should utilize transparent procedures so that all interested stakeholders can provide meaningful input during the application process.
-States should be required to issue public announcements about when applicants may apply for subgrants and seek public requests for proposals from potential applicants including what criteria the State should use when evaluating applications.
+States should be required to issue public announcements about when applicants may apply for subgrants and seek public requests for proposals from potential applicants, including what criteria the State should use when evaluating applications.
 This will provide the States with the information they need to make informed decisions on which technologies are best suited for their respective goals.
 Additionally, States should be required to consult with relevant emergency response and disaster recovery agencies to ensure broadband networks are designed with network resiliency in mind, including investments in satellite infrastructure among other network resiliency components.